F1 bosses "comfortable" with Bahrain GP security

 On a day again dominated by politics and safety concerns, as well as a visit to the circuit by the country's Crown Prince, those charged with running the teams battled to focus on motor racing.

-The first question, posed by an official questioner, at a news conference organized by the governing International Automobile Federation (FIA) concerned the security situation however.
+The first question, posed by an official questioner, at a news conference organised by the governing International Automobile Federation (FIA) concerned the security situation however.

 McLaren principal Martin Whitmarsh, whose championship-leading team are part-owned by Bahrain's sovereign wealth fund Mumtalakat, said he was "comfortable".